coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 ?
 Use history mode for router?
 (Requires proper server setup for index fallback in production) (Y/n)
 ```

-Next you will receive questions regarding the linter style.
+Next, you will receive questions regarding the linter style.
 the linter will evaluate your code as you develop your application and enforce syntactical rules during development.
 this helps to keep your code consistent no matter who works on your project and what operating system or IDE a developer is using.